GSA/challenges-and-prizes/_all-challenges/1216-mask-innovation-challenge.md

 ### **Rules**

 Submissions should follow the instructions below and should be submitted to <https://app.reviewr.com/BARDA/site/BARDAChallenge>.
+Participants are limited to one submission per person and additional submissions may not be reviewed.

 Eligibility Rules for Participating in the Competition: To be eligible to win a prize under this Challenge, an individual or entity—